bitmoremedia/mygi/README.md

 Found in **dataTool** sub directory

-Note: if you need a 'back-end' then be sure to call the below from the root directory first
+Note: if you need a 'back-end' for development of the Data Tool then be sure to call the below from the project root directory first

 ```
 $ npm run data-tool